1st Maine Cavalry Regiment: Initial contact

 Around 12:45, the rebel artillery opened on Douty and his men and the infantry and dismounted cavalry advanced.
-Holding fire until the regrouped, reinforced rebels came into range, Douty's men kept up a heavy fire that threw back the enemy, particularly the 21st North Carolina Infantry from Taylor's Brigade.
+Holding fire until the regrouped, reinforced rebels came into range, Douty's men kept up a heavy fire that threw back the enemy, particularly the 21st North Carolina Infantry Regiment from Taylor's Brigade.
 This led Hotchkiss to believe he was facing a much larger force of infantry in the woods as well as Douty's cavalry astride the road.
 This managed to buy Banks more time as Jackson sent word to Ewell's Division to halt until he knew against whom he was fighting.

 In response, rebel artillery continued firing on the 1st Maine and the now empty woods.
 This led Douty to bring in his skirmishers and make fighting withdrawal. "stubbornly for every inch of ground" back to Middletown.
 As they withdrew, the rebels pushed forward.
 He executed a steady and deliberate withdrawal the four miles back along Chapel Road to Middletown, causing enough uncertainty in Jackson's mind that it delayed the advance by nearly two hours.
 Under the pressure of the advance, Douty got his command back to Middleton with the loss of a horse.
 At 14:30 Douty turned off the Chapel Road and onto Church Street a block east of Valley Turnpike.
 The signal officer on duty told him that Banks had already through and BGEN Hatch was expected at any moment.
 Douty led his men into the village of Middletown, south of the crossroads, to wait for Hatch.

 The 8th Louisiana now appeared north of town and the accompanying guns of Chew's Battery from Steuart's Brigade began shelling Douty's and Collins' men.
 Douty was about to call for a withdrawal back to Strasburg when Hatch arrived around 15:30.
 He deployed Douty and Collins into the side streets and fields east of the turnpike, and waited for 5th New York and the remainder of the 1st Vermont to catch up from burning the last of the stores at Strasburg.

 At the same time, Ashby's men appeared on the high ground on their flank to the southeast of town.
 Despite the macadam, travel along the shoulders had thrown up a great cloud of dust all along the pike.
 Within minutes, 8th Louisiana Infantry had moved down from the high ground, cut the pike, and began plundering the wagon train while Chew's artillery began firing on wagons further north.
 Hatch kept Douty's command in a skirmish line to the east between Jackson's Corps and the town.
 The 1st Battalion and the Vermonters kept the 1st Virginia and 21st North Carolina Infantry at bay.